NUSBF/JsCoFE/data_link/README.md

 * `404 Not Found` - The server can not find the requested resource.
 * `405 Method Not Allowed` - The request HTTP method is known by the server but has been disabled and cannot be used for that resource.
 * `500 Internal Server Error` - The server encountered an unexpected condition that prevented it from fulfilling the request.
+* `503 Service Unavailable` - The server is not ready to handle the request.

 ## API End Points